-- monochromatic gray;
+- monochrome gray;

-- Golden (from pale to red shades);
+- golden (from pale yellow to red);

-Features of teaching and education
+Features of training and education

-How to care for a Tibetan mastiff
+How to care for Tibetan Mastiff

-To avoid problems with articular tissues that occur in all representatives of giant breeds, long walks are undesirable up to a year, and it is also necessary to limit the time for free staying in the yard.
-With a dog you need to communicate and practice regularly.
-A dog that does not receive emotional and physical relief will be sad, but not silently and silently, and making noise and destroying everything around.
+To avoid problems with articular tissues that occur in all representatives of giant breeds, long walking tours are undesirable for up to a year, you also need to limit the time for a free stay in the yard.
+You need to communicate and practice with the dog regularly.
+A dog who does not receive emotional and physical relief will be sad, but not silently and quietly, but rustling and destroying everything around.

 Feeding Tibetan Mastiff

-- you can not overfeed your pet;
+- can not overfeed pet;

 - hot and cold food should not be given to the dog;

-The purchase and price of Tibetan puppies
+Acquisition and price of Tibetan puppies

 The fact that this breed is the most expensive in the world, many people know.
 However, how much does a Tibetan puppy actually cost?
 According to the announcement or from the hands, it is possible to purchase a baby of this unique breed in Russia for 50,000-60000 rubles.
 The lower price should alert, or it is the kids, deviating from the standard, or not having documents.
 In this case, for his health - physical and mental, no one takes responsibility.